wigging/low-order-particle/README.md

 **sphere-cyl-slab.py**
 Compare temperature profiles of 1-D solid sphere, cylinder, and cube shapes that are volume equivalent.
-Note that due to surface area, sphere heats slowest, for example sphere < cylinder < cube.
+Note that due to surface area, sphere heats the slowest compared to the cylinder and cube shapes.

+## License

+Files in this repository are available under the MIT license.
+See the LICENSE file for more info.